 Where the Eclipse Was Seen

 Try our new interactive eclipse maps.
 Zoom in and search for accurate eclipse times and visualizations for any location.

 Path of the Eclipse Shadow

-Regions seeing, at least, a partial eclipse: East in Europe, Much of Asia, North/West Australia, East in Africa, Pacific, Indian Ocean.
+Regions that saw, at least, a partial eclipse: East in Europe, Asia, Much of Australia, East in Africa, Pacific, Indian Ocean.

 Eclipse Shadow Path

 The eclipse started at one location and ended at another.
 The times below are actual times (in UTC) when the eclipse occurred.

 |First location to see the partial eclipse begin||Dec 26 at 02:29:52||Dec 25 at 9:29:52 pm|

 |First location to see the full eclipse begin||Dec 26 at 03:34:36||Dec 25 at 10:34:36 pm|